ReneHeim/cercospoRa_compendium/README.md

 2. **Obtain data**

-Download the required raw data into `data/` (see the `data/` subfolder or the manuscript Data availability statement for links and access details).
+Download the required raw data from HERE and copy them into `data/` (see the `data/` subfolder or the manuscript Data availability statement for links and access details).

 3. **Project root and paths**

-All scripts assume the project root is the working directory and use the `here` package (in R) to resolve paths for portability and reproducibility.
+All scripts assume the project root is the working directory, best achieved by creating an R project in the `cercospoRa_compendium/` directory, and use the `here` package (in R) to resolve paths for portability and reproducibility.

 4. **Run the workflow**